-With close to 2 billion women entering menopause, you’re not alone with anything you’re going through during this rollercoaster transition.
+With billions of women entering menopause, you’re not alone with anything you’re going through during this rollercoaster transition.

 But that doesn’t make your own experience any easier if you’re experiencing any of the symptoms commonly associated with menopause.